burger

 The short answer is “Most likely yes.”

 ICPs and buyer personas are your essential sales tools that play a key role in boosting and honing your sales and marketing strategies while enabling more efficient spend of your resources.
 Knowing exactly who you sell to on multiple levels helps build better and longer business relationships.
+They also make it easier to identify lookalike audiences to engage.

 Even though creating ICPs and buyer personas can be somewhat time and energy-intensive, the payoff is well worth it, particularly if you use marketing AI to help you out.